 - PhD, University College London, 1999-2003

 Dr Cross's research group focuses on the invention and development of new methods for organic synthesis, with particular emphasis on metal-catalysed C-H functionalization reactions.
-His group adopts a multi-disciplinary approach to research, using organic and organometallic synthesis, DFT calculations and aspects of molecular recognition and self-assembly to establish sustainable technology for chemical synthesis.
+His group adopts a multi-disciplinary approach that includes both experimental and computational organic / organometallic chemistry to establish sustainable technology for chemical synthesis.
+A new focus of the group is using innovative chemical synthesis to tackle biological challenges.

 Controlling C-H activation